marie3003/BESP_paper-analyses/RunSimulation.md

 Afterwards Beast is run on all xml files by running `run_beast_array.sh`.

 ### Create summary trees of runs with sufficient ESS
-The `create_summary_trees.sh` script select all trees that have a sufficiently high ESS (above $200$) for all estimated parameters and runs treeannotator on all of them with a burnin of $10\%$.
+The `check_mcmc.sh` script select all trees that have a sufficiently high ESS (above $200$) for all estimated parameters and runs treeannotator on all of them with a burnin of $10\%$.

 ### Compare true simulated trees with summary trees